Local Covid Information

 GP’s are offering telephone appointments and are seeing patients if needed.
-A&E is open for urgent health needs and have things in place to help protect staff and patients, it is important to get any serious health needs treated (such as asthma attacks, broken bones, heart attacks) to avoid further illness or long term health problems.
+A&E is open for urgent health needs and have procedures in place to help protect staff and patients, it is important to get any serious health needs treated (such as asthma attacks, broken bones, heart attacks) to avoid further illness or long term health conditions.

 For the latest government advice about Covid 19 (Coronavirus) click here or visit the NHS 111 website here